Learn to Skate

 Who is CanSkate for?

 It is a dynamic group learn to skate program for children 4+ years old.
-All ages and stages are taught on the same session but split up into 3 groups.
-We maintain a 10:1 skater to coach/Program assistant ratio
+All ages and stages are taught on the same session but split up into 3 stations.
+We maintain a 10:1 skater to coach ratio

 What is taught?